Capture of St. Lucia: Background

 France formally recognized the United States on February 6, 1778, with the signing of the Treaty of Alliance.
 Britain declared war on France on March 17, 1778 spurring France's entry into the American Revolutionary War.
 On September 7, 1778, the French governor of Martinique, Marquis de Bouille, launched a surprise attack on the British-held Island of Dominica, and took control of the former French colony.

 On November 4, Commodore William Hotham was sent from Sandy Hook, New Jersey, to reinforce the British fleet in the West Indies.
 Hotham sailed with "five men of war, a bomb vessel, some frigates, and a large convoy."
 The convoy consisted of 59 types of transport carrying 5,000 British soldiers under Major General Grant.

 Admiral Samuel Barrington, the British naval commander stationed on the Leeward Islands, joined the newly arrived Commodore Hotham on December 10 on the island of Barbados.
 Grant's men were not permitted to disembark and spent the next several days aboard their transports.
 Barrington and Hotham sailed for the French island of St. Lucia on the morning of December 12, with the idea of capturing it and using it as a base for monitoring French activity in the area.

-The French Admiral Jean Baptiste Charles Henri Hector Comte d'Estaing had also sailed for the West Indies, departing from the port of Boston, Massachusetts on November 4.
+A French fleet under Admiral Charles Henri Hector, Count of Estaing had also sailed for the West Indies, departing from the port of Boston, Massachusetts on November 4.
 However the French fleet was blown off course by a violent storm, preventing it from arriving in the Caribbean ahead of the British.